 |Toxic substances||Part D|

-For a readable version of the regs, with explanatory detail and drawings, you could do worse than study the manuals of warranty suppliers such as the National House Building Council
+For a readable version of the Building Regulations, with explanatory detail and drawings, you could do worse than study the manuals of warranty suppliers such as Build-Zone.

 You also need to take care that any alterations to an existing building don’t make adjacent fabric, services and fittings less compliant with Building Regs than they previously were, or even dangerous.